screeps/docs/api/source/Creep.md

 ```

-Decreases the controller's downgrade or reservation timer for 300 ticks per every <code>CLAIM</code> body part.
-The controller under attack cannot be upgraded or attacked again for the next 1,000 ticks.
+Decreases the controller's downgrade timer by 300 ticks per every <code>CLAIM</code> body part, or reservation timer by 1 tick per every <code>CLAIM</code> body part.
+If the controller under attack is owned, it cannot be upgraded or attacked again for the next 1,000 ticks.
 The target has to be at adjacent square to the creep.

 {% api_method_params %}
 target : <a href="#Structure">Structure</a>